trust-mfn-berlin/animals-as-objects/vault/story.keeping-records-of-animals.md

 <figcaption>

-_A list of the reptiles and amphibians delivered by the Zoo Aquarium to the natural history museum between 1914 and 1915 with price information (MfN, HBSB S III, Zoolog.
+_A list of the reptiles and amphibians delivered by the Zoo Aquarium to the Natural History Museum in Berlin between 1914 and 1915 with price information (MfN, HBSB S III, Zoolog.
 Garten, Bd.
 1. All rights reserved.)_

 </figcaption>